"Friends" & "How to tell a True War Story"

 The event of Curt Lemon's death is explored several times throughout this chapter in a non-linear narrative style.

-1. In pairs, sort the description of Lemon's death into a chronological telling of the events.
+1. In your groups, sort the description of Lemon's death into a chronological telling of the events.
 Some events are repeated.

 2. Discuss, what is the effect of the non-linear narrative style?
 Why did the author choose to write the event in this way?